robzwolf/ns-networks/README.md

 COMP2211 Networks and Systems – Networks and Distributed Systems assignment.

 ## Package
-All Java files are in the `xyz.robbie.nsNetworks` package.
+All Java files are in the `xyz.robbie.nsnetworks` package.